jal004/KeebCompanion/README.md

 ## Background:

 Are you a mechanical keyboard enthusiast that has trouble managing their collection?
-What about your managing your sales or purchases?
+What about managing your sales or purchases?
 Do you wish there were more specialized tools for this hobby?
 If so, then look no further!

 Introducing KeebCompanion, a collection of four web applications that can be used by mechanical keyboard enthusiasts and those that plan on entering the hobby.
 Below are brief descriptions of the four tools.